Core Requirements & Exemption Exams

 Epidemiology Exemption Exam

-Non-epidemiology students who wish to be exempt from the Epidemiology (EPID) BIC requirement, i.e., EPID 503/EPID 601, may take the Epidemiology Exemption Exam.
+Non-epidemiology MS and PhD students who wish to be exempt from the Epidemiology (EPID) BIC requirement, i.e., EPID 503/EPID 601, may take the Epidemiology Exemption Exam.
 Students are encouraged to take the Epidemiology Exemption Exam in their first year of study.
 This exam is a closed book test and a calculator is required.
 Cell phones are not permitted to be used during the exam.
 The Epidemiology Exemption Exam is a 30-question, multiple choice exam.
 No sample exam is available.
 Questions on the exam are based on material from the fifth edition of Epidemiology (Elsevier) by Leon Gordis, which is the text used in EPID 503.

 The Epidemiology Exemption Exam will be given twice each year – once, during orientation, before the fall term and again before the winter term – but a student may only take it one time.
 If a student takes the Epidemiology Exemption Exam and does not pass, they will need to register for either EPID 503 or EPID 601, depending on their department requirements and skill level.